 Research Track

-Students seeking the M.S. degree in order to improve their research skills, to prepare for a career in research and development, or to gain admission to a Ph.D. program should pursue the research option, also known as the M.S. with thesis.
-This program requires performance of original research and defense of a written thesis, in addition to coursework and additional requirements outlined on the research track page.
+The research option serves students who want to improve their research skills, prepare for a career in research and development, or pursue a Ph.D.
+This option requires you to perform original research and write and defend a thesis, in addition to coursework.
+Requirements are outlined on the research track page.

 Coursework Track